albertaillet/CSC2025-sten/README.md

 Suggestions for the exercise:
 - Study the code in *src/algorithms/ex1.1_algorithms.cpp*.
 - You can study the setup code in *src/ex1.1_complexity.cpp* for possible additional hints.
-- Determine the time complexity of each algorithms.
+- Determine the time complexity of each algorithm.
 - Confirm by running the *build/ex1.1* benchmarks for a range of input sizes *N* and plot the results like last time.
 - See below for hints!